Parshat Behar

 Midrash Rabbah Shir HaShirim Rabbah 15:4

 We see it everywhere, from synagogue art to holiday decorations.
 But have you ever stopped to consider why?
-Well, let’s dive into a fascinating passage from Shir HaShirim Rabbah – ...
+Well, the source enters a fascinating passage from Shir HaShirim Rabbah ...

 CreationHeavenAdam & EveNoah & Flood